launchdarkly/python-eventsource/README.md

 ## Supported Python versions

-This version of the package is compatible with Python 3.5 through 3.10.
-It is tested with the most recent patch releases of those versions.
+This version of the package is compatible with Python 3.7 and higher.

 ## Contributing